Mark Arabo

-Mark Paul Arabo (born February 17, 1983) is a Chaldean-American businessman, San Diego community leader, and global humanitarian.
-He is a human rights activist for the Chaldean community and speaks to the national US media, advocating greater US engagement since the Islamic State has threatened the Christian community in Iraq.
-Arabo was chosen by Voice of San Diego as the Voice for Refuge for 2014 for his relentless work pressing the Obama Administration to provide humanitarian aid to religious minorities in Iraq.
+Mark Paul Arabo (born February 17, 1983) is a Chaldean Catholic businessman, San Diego community leader, and global humanitarian.
+He is a human rights activist for the Iraqi Christian diaspora and speaks to the national US media, advocating greater US engagement since the Islamic State has threatened the Christian community in Iraq.
+Arabo was chosen by Voice of San Diego as the Voice for Refuge for 2014 for his relentless work pressing the Obama administration to provide humanitarian aid to religious minorities in Iraq.
 In 2015, Voice of San Diego panelists recognized Arabo as an "emerging leader to watch" in the coming year.
 Arabo has been featured on all major news stations including CNN, Fox News, MSNBC, and The Wall Street Journal.

 In November 2019, Mark Arabo was tapped by Governor Gavin Newsom to fill a vacancy within the California Workforce Development Board (CWDB).
 As a board member he is responsible for assisting the Governor in performing the duties and responsibilities required by the Federal Workforce Innovation and Opportunity Act of 2014.
 His appointment brings new business and workforce experience to the CWDB as Arabo has been involved extensively in employee workforce expansion in his hometown of San Diego, California.

 Arabo was a member of the National Finance Committee for President Joe Biden.
 As one of the 800 volunteer fundraisers for President Joe Biden, he has been an early supporter of his campaign since April 2019.
-In July 2020, Arabo was formally appointed by the Joe Biden campaign as a delegate for the de facto Presidential nominee at the 2020 Democratic National Convention.
+In July 2020, Arabo was formally appointed by the Joe Biden campaign as a delegate for the de facto presidential nominee at the 2020 Democratic National Convention.
 Arabo was tapped to represent the state of California at the national convention.
 Arabo is serving as an at-large delegate, meaning that the position came as a result of an unelected appointment by the Biden campaign for the entirety of California.

+In August 2023, Arabo was appointed to the board of directors for the 22nd District Agricultural Association by Governor Gavin Newsom.
+The board of directors is most notable for overseeing the Del Mar Fairgrounds and hosts over 330 events including the San Diego County Fair.
+This is Arabo's second appointment to a state board by after serving the last four years in the California Workforce Development Board.

+In March 2024, Arabo was once again appointed by Governor Newsom to a third state board position.
+The announcement, via press release from the office of Governor Newsom appoints Arabo to the State Racetrack Leasing Commission.The Commission is responsible for operating the Del Mar Racetrack.
+Arabo stated that his new role, "creates a unique opportunity to implement comprehensive improvements to the 22nd District Agricultural Association’s property."

+Arabos serves as a 2024 Delegate at-large for Vice President Kamala Harris at the Democratic National Convention.
+After her announcement as the Democratic nominee for United States President, Arabo commented saying, "Vice President Harris is the right person at the right time for the right job.”